InteractiveAdvertisingBureau/iabtcf-java/README.md

 # iabtcf-java

-This library is currently in alpha release.
+**This library is currently in alpha release and supports versions v2.0 and v1.0 of the specification.**

-Encode consent information with the IAB EU's GDPR Transparency and Consent Framework v2.0.
+Encode/decode consent information with the IAB EU's GDPR Transparency and Consent Framework

 The IAB specification for the consent string format is available on the [IAB Github](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/tree/master/TCFv2).

-**This library supports the version v2.0 of the specification.
-It can decode consent strings with version bit 2.**

-### IAB Europe Transparency and Consent Framework v2
+### IAB Europe Transparency and Consent Framework
 Version 2 of the TCF Specifications were released 21 August 2019 with industry adoption commencing first half of 2020.

+Version 1 of the TCF Specification is going to be deprecated during 2020.

 Framework Technical specifications available at: https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/tree/master/TCFv2